jamescoll/fileLineReader/README.md

 https://www.lightbend.com/blog/why-is-play-framework-so-fast

-○ How long did you spend on this exercise?
-If you had unlimited more time to spend on this, how would you spend it and how would you prioritize each item?
+<b> How long did you spend on this exercise?
+If you had unlimited more time to
+spend on this, how would you spend it and how would you prioritize each item? </b>

 About 30 minutes coding and about 45 minutes documenting and refactoring.